 Retail

-Retail operations revolves around the numbers—inventory amount, and total sales.
+Retail operations revolve around the numbers—inventory amount, and total sales.
 At Wireless Vision, the operator of more than 650 T-mobile stores, they host many of their internal files and procedures on Beekeeper’s mobile platform.

 This single-entry point allows all 4,000 employees to connect in one place for easy exchange of information.
 Using confirmation campaigns, employees can send and receive information in seconds which is essential for sales associates on the floor working with customers.
 Efficient communication is essential for boosting sales.